wp-plugins/avchat-3/readme.txt

 2. **Unzip and upload** the contents of `Files to upload to your web site` to your new `/wp-content/plugins/avchat-3` folder.
 Don’t worry, no folder or file will be overwritten!

 = Part 3: Setting up the Media Server (Red5) =
 AVChat uses a media server to send audio, video and text between users.
 AVChat supports the top three media servers: Red5 (free and open source, version 0.8 and 1.0RC1), Wowza (commercial, $55/month, free trial) and AMS from Adobe (commercial, $4500, free trial).

+To install any media server you need a cloud/VPS server with root ssh access.
+At DigitalOcean.com, VPS servers start at $5/month, use <a href='https://www.digitalocean.com/?refcode=cd50d47eef55'>this link</a> to get a $10 credit.

+**Installing Red5 0.8 on your own VPS:**

 1. <a href='http://www.red5.org/downloads/red5/0_8/' onclick='window.open(this.href,'_blank');return false;' target='_blank'>Download Red5 0.8 for your platform</a>
 2. If your cloud/VPS server runs Linux, unzip the Red5 archive and upload its contents to `/opt/red5`.
 If it runs Windows, install using the `.exe` file.